st4chu/cuh/README.md

-ths app requires react but thats kinda obvious if it doesnt work then write 'npm install' in ur dir.
+ths app requires react but thats kinda obvious but if it doesnt work then write 'npm install' in cmd.

-if you wanna pull then pull master just to be sure

 this app uses thecatapi